 Chewing smokeless tobacco contains 28 carcinogens (cancer-causing agents).
 The most harmful carcinogens are tobacco – specific nitrosamines.
 However, it is the nicotine in these products that cause the addiction.
 Nicotine absorption in smokeless tobacco products is 3 to 4 times that of smoking tobacco products and its slow absorption allows for a longer length of stay in the bloodstream.

 The Great American Spit Out (GASpO) is a great time to step up to the challenge of quitting smokeless tobacco.
 Stay dip-free for 24 hours and get started on a tobacco-free future.
-Also get the facts and see a downloadable flyer and posters that urge service members to leave smokeless tobacco behind.
+Also get the facts that urge service members to leave smokeless tobacco behind.

 Read more at the official website of the U.S. Department of Defense-TRICARE® tobacco cessation campaign.